 You may have heard that prospective employers can check your credit.
-Unless you work in one of the 11 states that bans pre-employment credit checks, that is true—with your authorization, a potential employer may check your credit during the job application process.
+Unless you work in one of the approximately 15 states or major cities that ban or restrict pre-employment credit checks, that is true—with your authorization, a potential employer may check your credit during the job application process.

 But it is the information in your credit report that you are granting them access to, not your credit scores.
-The absence of a credit score will not affect hiring decisions.
+The absence of a credit score should not affect hiring decisions.

 Securing Car Insurance